ravenbuilder934/ravenbuilder934/README.md

 Which IDE?
 None, github.com only

-Favorite type of chocolate?
-None, they all taste bad

 Cats or dogs?
 Cats

 Glass half full or glass half empty?
 Neither; the glass is twice as big as it needs to be